-The papers must be original, unpublished and not under revision at any other journal.
-They must be strictly methodological and contribute to the progress of sport and exercise psychology.
-Both theoretical and empirical papers will be accepted, especially those which relate to current situations and those of scientific relevance.
-The papers will be anonymously revised by advisers or experts.
-The papers will be peer-reviewed.
+The main aim of the journal is to Edit and Publish the Qualitative scientific papers which fall under the Scope of Sport and Exercise Psychology.
+To publish Scientific Papers into the RIPED Journal, the paper must be original, unpublished and not under revision at any other journal.
+They must be strictly methodological and contribute to the progress of Sport and Exercise Psychology.
+Both Theoretical and Empirical papers will be accepted, especially those which relate to current situations and those of scientific relevance.
+The papers will be anonymous goes with every quality steps including plagiarism check, Peer-review process and will be revised by advisers or experts.

-All papers should be written on double-spaced Din A-4 sheets (Times New Roman font, 12 size).
-They should be sent to the Managing Editor (firstname.lastname@example.org) in WORD processor 6.0 / 7.0 / 97/2000.
+All papers should be written on double-spaced Din A-4 sheets (Times New Roman font, 12 sizes).
+They should be sent to the Managing Editor at (firstname.lastname@example.org) in WORD processor 6.0 / 7.0 / 97/2000.

-All papers must consist of a minimum of 3000 words, 35 double-spaced lines, margins of 3cms and numbering on the bottom right-hand corner.
+All papers must consist of a minimum of 6000 words, 35 double-spaced lines, margins of 3cms and numbering on the bottom right-hand corner.
 Papers may be submitted in Spanish, Portuguese or English.
-An abstract should be included in Spanish, Portuguese and English of about 100-150 words as well as a key word section (no more than 4) also in all three languages.
+An abstract should be included in all three languages i.e. Spanish, Portuguese and English of about 200-400 words as well as a keyword section (no more than 5).

 The reception of the papers will be acknowledged immediately and in a period no longer than 180 days, you will be notified whether it has been accepted or not.
 If it is not accepted, the original will be returned.
 In occasions, the final acceptance of a paper may be subject to some modifications proposed to the author by the board of advisors.